farmette's School of Papermaking FAQs

 When is it?

-Doors open on November 27 (Black Friday) and close December 11th.
+Doors opened on November 27 (Black Friday) and close December 11th.
 The first lessons will be available starting on December 1st, covering setting the intentions/goals/scale for your papermaking, setting up your space, and sourcing/assembling your equipment.
 You’ll have a few weeks to get your equipment ready (and get through the holidays), and then we’ll start the new year by diving into the actual paper-making and business application units together, with the rest of the course becoming available on January 4th.

 What will the course cover?